 However, this isn’t just limited to gamers.
 Take marketers, like myself.
 Too much of my time is consumed with checking email because I hate to have things on my to do list or unread email messages.
 I also spend a lot of time on Google Reader making sure to keep up with my RSS feeds and to make sure I continue to share and read shared items with my peers.
 Actually, when I think about it, much of my online life is trying to suck me in even further with engagement stats and feedback loops: Twitter followers, RTs, DMs, @ replies and lists; Facebook friends; Netflix Queue lists and rated movie counts; and Foursquare check-ins…

 Engagement Statistics and Positive Feedback Loops

 The true shining example of a social media service exploiting gamification to its fullest is Twitter.
-While there is no formal leader board or badges or achievement system (though Klout sprung up to meet that need); it doesn’t take new users long to become keenly aware of their number of “Followers,” @replies, “Re-Tweets,” and Lists (“engagement statistics”).
+While there is no formal leader board or badges or achievement system; it doesn’t take new users long to become keenly aware of their number of “Followers,” @replies, “Re-Tweets,” and Lists (“engagement statistics”).
 By having its users engagement statistics publicly available, Twitter subtlety enables users to enter into a feedback loop with the service.
 Twitter does not separate out its gamification through leader boards or badges, rather, gamification is baked into the system itself.